PieterDeelen/RayTracer/README.md

 RayTracer
 =========
-A simple ray tracer, programmed in C++.
+A simple ray tracer, developed in C++.